 Mia G. Cohen, M.D.

-Mia Gintoft Cohen, M.D. is an Instructor in Psychiatry at the Weill Cornell Medical College and New York-Presbyterian Hospital in the Division Child and Adolescent Psychiatry.
+Mia Gintoft Cohen, M.D. is an Assistant Professor in Clinical Psychiatry at Weill Cornell Medicine and an Assistant Attending Psychiatrist at New York Presbyterian Hospital in the Division Child and Adolescent Psychiatry.
 She maintains a private practice with children, adolescents, and adults for psychotherapy and medication management.

 - Child and Adolescent Psychiatry